 Iseji Route and the entire Kumano Kodo are integral parts of Sacred Sites and Pilgrimage Routes located in Kii Mountain Range – a region which was added to the list of Unesco World Cultural Heritage Sites in 2004 (more than ten years after Yakushima which is proud to be the first Unesco Heritage Site in Japan).
 The route is part of the region including Yoshino, Omine, Kumano Sanzan and Koyasan, which are all connected not only to each other but also to the ancient capitals of Japan, Nara and Kyoto via pilgrimage routes.
 The regions main particularity concerns the reflection of a great harmony and fusion between the native religion of Japan – Shinto and Buddhism acquired from China and Korea.
-This harmony between two religions is among the primary the reasons leading to the inclusion of the region in UNESCO World Heritage list.
-UNESCO describes the region as a cultural landscape – meaning “cultural values created jointly by humans and nature” and I get the chills whenever I come across this description.
+This harmony between two religions is among the primary the reasons leading to the inclusion of the region in Unesco World Heritage Site list.
+Unesco describes the region as a cultural landscape – meaning “cultural values created jointly by humans and nature” and I get the chills whenever I come across this description.